 About

-A conceptual back-end meta-framework for Next.js App Router.
-Designed and developed by Andrey Gubanov .
-Built for efficiency and unprecedented DX.
+A conceptual back-end meta-framework for Next.js App Router, designed and developed by Andrey Gubanov .
+Built for efficiency and an unprecedented developer experience.

 Features: